-The change in land use to business, results in a loss of an area which could have been developed as a public open space such as a recreational park etc. There may thus be a change in visual characteristics of the site particularly for those areas which are currently undeveloped.
+The subject site is currently undeveloped as such there may thus be a change in visual characteristics of the site once it becomes developed particularly for those areas which are currently undeveloped.
 The extent of this disturbance will depend on how highly the interested and affected parties valued the initial aesthetic quality of the site.